 Joint majors are discouraged from also double majoring and may not in any case count any class towards both the 21S/E course and towards the other course.

-If you are interested in participating in a practicum during Fall 2018 semester, please complete this interest form.
+If you are interested in participating in a practicum during Spring 2019 semester, please complete this interest form.
 Once you have completed the form with your avalibity and preferences, you will hear back from a member of the Theater Arts staff with your practicum assignment.